GameTimeline

 Story order tips

 When events happen in each work's fiction—2060s Earth for Spirits Within, post–Final Fantasy VII for Advent Children, and XV prequel years for Brotherhood and Kingsglaive.
-Dad of Light is not in-game fiction and has no Story row.
+Dad of Light is not in-game fiction and has no separate must-play titles.

 • Spirits Within → standalone sci-fi Earth—no link to any numbered game